seancorrgs/bgp-analysis-python/readme.md

     Whitby Oshawa 1
     Oshawa Toronto 9

-The code will then import the file line by line into its internal matricies ignoring any lines that are blank or include a # in that line (useful for commenting out a line for testing)
+The code will then import the file line by line into its internal matricies ignoring any lines that are blank or include a # or : in that line (useful for commenting out a line for testing)

 #### 2. Change an edge weight
-###### Menu Option -

 To change an edge weight the user must provide a src and destination the program will provide an input for both